Are you starting to earn a substantial income and have decided to save some of it? Good for you!

 You feel like a Wall Street wolf and are ready to take all the risks to maximize the profitability of your savings.
 So, you consider yourself as an investor with a dynamic profile.

 Very well, but remember the very first question we asked ourselves at the beginning of the article: “why save?” in other words: in the long run, what is the objective?

-You had planned to save and put aside 10,000 euros to build up a deposit for the purchase of your first property.
+You had planned to save and put aside 10,000 dollars to build up a deposit for the purchase of your first property.

-Investment savings (therefore risky) would probably allow you to reach these 10,000 euros as quickly as possible…
+Investment savings (therefore risky) would probably allow you to reach these 10,000 dollars as quickly as possible…

 In the best of worlds.